8 Ways to Improve Your Email Marketing Programs Now

 Creating an Email Marketing Audit Checklist

 Not sure how – or where – to begin?
-We’ve selected eight items as part of our email marketing audit checklist.
-Before you start the audit, spend some time analyzing what your email program looks like now; what’s working and what isn’t.
-The time you spend on each checklist item below will be determined by what you already have in place and what your email marketing objectives are.
+An email audit will analyze each aspect of your email marketing today to uncover what is working and where there are opportunities to improve its effectiveness.
+As part of our own email audits, we recommend evaluating eight aspects of your email marketing that can impact results.
+The time you spend on each item below will be determined by what you already have in place and what your email marketing objectives are.
+Let’s get started.

 1. Email Marketing Software

 The right software is vital for the execution of any email marketing program.
-It will make it easier and more efficient to send subscribers attractive, on-message, and on-brand emails.
-These services can also improve their deliverability, making sure your emails make it to a subscriber’s inbox – and not the spam folder.
-There are also additional features to automate emails, segment lists, track and report email performance, and ensure SPAM compliance.
+The email software you choose can make it easier and more efficient to design and execute impactful, on-brand campaigns.
+These services can also provide features to improve your deliverability, making sure your emails make it to a subscriber’s inbox – and not the spam folder.
+Marketing automation software opens the door to campaigns beyond your typical scheduled sends.
+Lead nurturing, dynamic segmented lists, and behavioral analytics can all expand your email marketing capabilities, and ultimately the effectiveness of your campaigns.

-Even if you’re already using a software application (like MailChimp or Constant Contact) for your email, it’s always a good idea to periodically see what else is out there, and how it compares in terms of pricing, features, and support.
+Even if you’re already using a software application (like MailChimp, Constant Contact, HubSpot, or other) for your email, it’s always a good idea to periodically see what else is out there, and how it compares in terms of pricing, features, and support.
+Look for a software that fits your needs today, but also had features you can grow into (because no one likes migrating their templates and data).

 2. Email Subscribers, Lists, and Audiences

-Subscribers are the lifeblood of every email marketing initiative, but to be successful, it takes more than merely adding users to the list and hitting send.
-The subscriber list is a valuable asset that must be continuously monitored.
-Knowing and understanding your subscribers will be essential to cultivating a robust email marketing program.
-Being able to let go of subscribers who are no longer a good fit can be hard from some businesses to do, but placing your energy and focus on subscribers who do want to open and read your emails is a far more rewarding use of your time.
+Subscribers are the lifeblood of every email marketing initiative, but to be successful, it takes more than merely adding users to the a master list and hitting send.
+Building a database of subscribers is valuable, but it must be continuously monitored.
+Knowing where your subscribers come from and understanding their interests is essential to cultivating a robust email marketing program.
+Being able to let go of subscribers who are no longer a good fit can be hard for some businesses to do, but placing your energy and focus on subscribers who do want to open and read your content is a far more rewarding use of your time.

-As you examine your subscribers, look at what emails they’ve opened, or not, and what links they clicked on.
-Investing in this level of examination will provide you with a deeper understanding of your subscriber.
-You’ll start to develop a better understanding of your audience and what they’re looking for from you.
-These insights provide an opportunity to segment your subscribers into different lists.
-These lists will help you create and send more relevant content to subscribers so that they are only receiving information that is of interest and value to them personally.
+These insights provide an opportunity to segment your subscribers into audience lists.
+These lists will help you create and send more relevant content to subscribers so they are only receiving information that is of interest and value to them personally.
 Develop personas that help you visualize and understand what motivates individuals in your primary and secondary target audiences.
 All marketing communications should be thought of as one-on-one conversations.
-Using personas will help you when you develop your emails.
-Think about their motivation, habits, and when they’re most likely to need your products or services.
+Using personas will help you when you develop your emails by putting a focus on their motivation, habits, and when they’re most likely to need your products or services.

 3. Email Scheduling and Frequency

-With any email program, the day of the week, time of day and frequency of send are also important factors to consider – but not by any one-size-fits-all standard.
-Your business is unique, as are your customers and their reasons for opting into your email list.
+With any email program, the day of the week, time of day, and frequency of sends are also important factors to consider – but not by any one-size-fits-all standard.
+Your business is unique – as are your customers and their reasons for opting into your email list.
 Determining the best day of the week and time to send your email is going to require some trial and error.

 4. Email Templates

 Email templates are an essential part of email marketing, as this is what subscribers will see and interact with once they have opened the email.
-Your template(s) should align with your brand, be mobile-friendly and be formatted for the type of information being delivered, e.g., general content, invitation, or promotion.
-Email software tools will allow custom-designed templates to be uploaded.
+Your template(s) should align with your brand, be mobile-friendly, and be formatted for the type of information being delivered (e.g., general content, invitation, or promotion).
 If you have multiple types of content, or different email campaigns, consider different templates for each.

 5. Email Content

-The importance of having a strong visual presence in your email – one that supports your brand – cannot be overstated.
+The importance of having a strong visual presence in your email – one that supports your brand – cannot be stressed enough.
 That’s why you need to make sure you have a reliable, well-designed template.
-Verbal content, the meat and potatoes of your email, is equally as important.
-Poorly written and poorly presented content will result in lower open and click through rates and could even sway users to remove themselves from your email list or mark your emails as SPAM.
-Don’t’ forget, if your subject line does not inspire subscribers to open your email, they are never going to see your template.
+The content within that template – the meat and potatoes of your email – is equally as important, though.
+Irrelevant, poorly written, or poorly presented content will result in lower open and click through rates.
+One misstep (or repeated missteps) could even sway users to remove themselves from your email list or mark your emails as SPAM.
+Don’t forget, if your subject line and preview text do not inspire subscribers to open your email, they are never going to see your message.

-Email content should have a clear purpose that aligns with marketing goals and objectives.
-It should also be tailored to the target audience (remember the list segmentation mentioned earlier?) while this can seem like an overwhelming task, start by creating an email marketing content calendar.
-It should help you to map out your emails for a period of time so that you can make sure you have a consistent presentation to your customers.
-Online or in-store events, sales, news, and more can help you create your content plan for the next month, quarter, or even year.
+Email content should have a clear purpose that aligns with not only your marketing goals and objectives, but the users interests and needs.
+You need to earn your subscribers attention, and the right content at the right time will do so.
+It should also be tailored to the target audience (remember list segmentation mentioned earlier?).
+While this can seem like an overwhelming task, start by creating an email marketing content calendar for scheduled sends and lead nurturing flowchart for automated campaigns.
+It should help you to map out your emails so that you can make sure you have a consistent presentation and communication with your subscribers.

 6. Email Automation

 Every email should have a clearly stated call-to-action (CTA).
-Once the email has been opened, the CTA should be immediately visible.
+Once the email has been opened, the CTA should be immediately visible, without requiring the user to scroll.
+A strong call-to-action quickly conveys the action you want them to take and why they should take it – whether it is “Call for More Details” or “Buy Now.”
 It should also be easy to execute on any device; more and more people are accessing emails via their mobile devices (remember that mobile-friendly email template?).
+A CTA should be accessible below the fold of the email as well, and consider testing out different design treatments (such as buttons vs. hyperlinks).

-While you’re busy mapping out the content for your next few emails (see checklist item #5), be sure to brainstorm what the correlating CTA is for each email.
-Remember, place your call-to-action above the fold (the scroll) and ensure that the buttons are more accessible for mobile users to click on than hyperlinked text.
-You may also want to explore and test the copy for your CTAs such as “Learn More” or “Buy Now.”
+While you’re busy mapping out the content for your next few emails (see item #5), be sure to brainstorm what the correlating CTA is for each email.
+You may also want to explore and test the copy for your CTAs such as “Learn More” or “Buy Now” through A/B testing.
 Aligning your CTAs and offers with where your customers are in the buyer’s journey (a.k.a. the sales funnel) will help to increase your conversion rates.

 8. Email Results and Reporting

-Being able to set goals, measure performance and understand what it all means is vital to all marketing tactics, including email.
-Understanding the impact of open rates, click rates, list segmentation, and more will help your business continue to refine its email program and maximize its efforts while providing subscribers with value and expertise.
-Understanding open rates and click rates can help you produce more valuable content for your subscribers.
-Download our Email Marketing Results & Reporting Checklist now.
+Being able to set goals, measure performance, and understand what it all means is vital to all marketing tactics, including email.
+Understanding the impact of open rates, click rates, list segmentation, and more will help your business continue to refine its email program.
+Providing subscribers with valuable, expert content will make your campaigns more effective.

 About VONT Performance Digital Marketing